 a.
 Freedom of Association and the Right to Collective Bargaining

 The law, including related regulations and statutory instruments, generally provides the right of workers to form and join independent unions and bargain collectively.
-The law does not make clear that only in the absence of a trade union in an enterprise may other bodies elected by workers be given the authority to bargain collectively.
+The law does not make clear whether, in the absence of a trade union, other bodies elected by workers could be given the authority to bargain collectively.
 The law neither provides for nor prohibits the right to strike.
 The law prohibits antiunion discrimination.
 Volunteers in public works and workers employed by individuals without documented contracts do not have legal protection.

 Unions and their leaders were not free to conduct activities without interference from the employer or from government-controlled institutions.
 Unions were government-organized institutions with little bargaining power aside from some influence on health and work safety issues, and workers did not exercise collective bargaining rights.
 For example, the Ministry of Labor and Social Protection and the Ministry of Finance, in consultation with the Council of the Trade Union Federation, set wages for government employees.
 In the small private sector, management established wages or negotiated them individually with persons who contracted for employment.
 There was no state institution responsible for labor arbitration.

 The law prohibits all forms of forced or compulsory labor, except as legal punishment for such offenses as robbery, fraud, or tax evasion or as specified by law.
 The government did not effectively enforce these laws.